Josip Broz Tito: World War I

 After recuperating, in mid-1916, Broz was transferred to the Ardatov POW camp in the Samara Governorate, where he used his skills to maintain the nearby village grain mill.
 At the end of the year, he was transferred to the Kungur POW camp near Perm where the POWs were used as labour to maintain the newly completed Trans-Siberian Railway.
 Broz was appointed to be in charge of all the POWs in the camp.
 During this time, he became aware that camp staff were stealing the Red Cross parcels sent to the POWs.
-When he complained, he was beaten and imprisoned.
-During the February Revolution, a crowd broke into the prison and returned Broz to the POW camp.
+When he complained, he was beaten and imprisoned, he resucued by swedish missionary Willhelm Sarwe During the February Revolution, a crowd broke into the prison and returned Broz to the POW camp.
 A Bolshevik he had met while working on the railway told Broz that his son was working in engineering works in Petrograd, so, in June 1917, Broz walked out of the unguarded POW camp and hid aboard a goods train bound for that city, where he stayed with his friend's son.
 The journalist Richard West has suggested that because Broz chose to remain in an unguarded POW camp rather than volunteer to serve with the Yugoslav legions of the Serbian Army, he was still loyal to the Austro-Hungarian Empire, undermining his later claim that he and other Croat POWs were excited by the prospect of revolution and looked forward to the overthrow of the empire that ruled them.

 Less than a month after Broz arrived in Petrograd, the July Days demonstrations broke out, and Broz joined in, coming under fire from government troops.
 In the aftermath, he tried to flee to Finland in order to make his way to the United States but was stopped at the border.
 He was arrested along with other suspected Bolsheviks during the subsequent crackdown by the Russian Provisional Government led by Alexander Kerensky.
 He was imprisoned in the Peter and Paul Fortress for three weeks, during which he claimed to be an innocent citizen of Perm.
 When he finally admitted to being an escaped POW, he was to be returned by train to Kungur, but escaped at Yekaterinburg, then caught another train that reached Omsk in Siberia on 8 November after a 2000 mi journey.
 At one point, police searched the train looking for an escaped POW, but were deceived by Broz's fluent Russian.